-Under the iron rule of the Town Government, Jing Shu's family barely scraped by until the ninth year of the apocalypse.
-By then, corpses littered the land, and a single bite of food had become unbearably precious.
+Under the iron rule of the Government, that resilience was tested daily.
+Jing Shu's family barely scraped by, their lives worn thin like old cloth, until the ninth year of the apocalypse.
+By then, corpses littered the land, silent and swollen under a grey sky, and a single bite of food had become unbearably precious, a treasure measured in heartbeats.

-It was during that time that Jing Shu accidentally awakened the Cube, gaining a portable space where she could grow crops.
-At last, her parents were able to live without starving.
+It was during that bleak time that Jing Shu accidentally awakened the Cube, her fumbling fingers finding a sequence of turns that opened a door within it.
+She gained a portable space, a small, sunlit pocket of earth where she could grow crops.
+At last, her parents were able to live without the constant, grinding terror of starving.
+They could close their eyes without seeing the ghost of hunger behind their lids.

-But who could have imagined, after surviving so cautiously for so long, Jing Shu would fall into the pit dug by her own kin?
+But who could have imagined that, after surviving so cautiously for so long, holding their breath through every day, Jing Shu would fall into the pit dug by her own kin?
+The very people who shared her blood.

 Jing Shu regretted it bitterly.
-She should never have let her parents give food to her aunt.
-Her mother was always guilt-ridden: "Your uncle's family died such a terrible death.
+She shouldn't have let her parents give food to her aunt.
+Her mother was always guilt-ridden, her voice a thin whisper in their dark home.
+"Your uncle's family died such a terrible death.
 Now only your aunt is left.
-We should secretly send her a little food."
+We should secretly send her a little food.
+Just a little."

-"Sis, I knew you had found Wang Congsi's secret grain stash.
-Otherwise where would you get so much food?
+"Sis, I knew you had found Wang Congsi's secret grain stash," her aunt said, her voice slick with false certainty.
+"Otherwise, where would you get so much food?
 Just take us there, will you?
 That way you don't have to keep sending me such little portions that never last.
 Don't worry, only our two families will know this secret."

-Mother Jing was dumbstruck, then furious.
+Mother Jing was dumbstruck and then furious.
+Her face paled, then flushed with a hot anger.
 How could she explain?
-Helping her sister was only because of blood ties, not something to be taken for granted.
+There was no grain stash.
+Helping her sister was only because of blood ties, a fragile thread of obligation, not something to be taken for granted or used as leverage.

-Enraged, Jing Shu directly drove them out, cutting ties once and for all.
+Enraged, Jing Shu directly drove them out, her voice cold and final, cutting ties once and for all.
+She barred the door and leaned against it, feeling the wood solid against her back.

-Kneeling on the ground, Uncle Sun raised trembling hands clutching money he had owed Jing Shu's father for thirteen years—one hundred thousand yuan.
-Tears streamed down his face as he pleaded, "For the sake of the help I gave you back then, please pull us through this."
+Kneeling on the rough ground, Uncle Sun raised trembling hands clutching money, the paper notes brittle and faded.
+He had owed Jing Shu's father for thirteen years—one hundred thousand yuan.
+Tears streamed down his face as he pleaded, "For the sake of the help I gave you back then, please pull us through this.
+Just through this winter."

-Because Uncle Sun had shown kindness in the past, Father Jing could not turn them away.
-That night, the two men sat long into the evening, talking by candlelight.
+Because Uncle Sun had shown kindness in the past, a lifetime ago it seemed, Father Jing couldn't turn them away.
+That night, the two men sat long into the evening, talking by the guttering light of a single candle.
+The shadows leaped on the walls.

 "Debts of gratitude are the hardest to settle."
-Her father sighed, thinking of her aunt's shameless fight over food.
-"In this world, everyone is driven to madness by hunger."
+Her father sighed, the sound heavy in the quiet room.
+He was thinking of her aunt's shameless fight over food.
+"In this world, everyone is driven to madness by hunger.
+It scrapes away the person inside."

-Who would have thought, the very next night, Uncle Sun and her aunt colluded and forced their way in.
-In the chaos, Jing Shu fought too fiercely and was killed.
-Even so, she dragged a few down with her.
+Who would've thought that the very next night, Uncle Sun and her aunt colluded, their shared desperation making them allies.
+They forced their way in.
+In the chaos, a wild, scrambling fight in the dark, Jing Shu fought too fiercely and was killed.
+A sharp, shocking pain, and then a great cold.
+Even so, she dragged a few down with her, her last act one of fierce defiance.

-"Heh, tomorrow the Town Government will pass judgment.
+"Heh, tomorrow the Government will pass judgment.
 None of you will escape."
-That was Jing Shu's final, fading thought before losing consciousness.
+That was Jing Shu's final, fading thought before losing consciousness, a thin satisfaction in the face of the void.

-The Cube space, unfortunately, could not hold living people.
+The Cube space, unfortunately, couldn't hold living people.
+She had learned that too late.

 …